Awareness

 Acceptance

-Try to sit with your challenging feelings and create space to process them instead of fighting them, ignoring them or judging them.
+Try to sit with your challenging thoughts and feelings, accept their presence and make space for them instead of struggling with them.

 Validate your feelings

-For example, it’s completely understandable that you might feel this way.
-Try to let go of any expectations of how you think you should feel or act.
+It’s completely understandable that you might feel this way.
+Try to let go of any expectations of how you think you ‘should’ feel or act.
 Also understand that your changing hormones can have an impact on your mental health symptoms.

 Reframe

 For example, what’s happening is likely to be out of your control.
 Try and look for any positives without feeling you need to minimise the negatives.
-Feeling low tends to give a negative bias to everything that’s going on around us.
+Feeling low tends to make everything going on around us feel negative.
 See if you can notice and challenge any unhelpful thoughts and instead look for more helpful thoughts and perspectives.
-Also try to focus on the here and now (not the past or future) without judgement.

 Self-compassion